 7. The Harry Potter Potion to Calm a Beast: Wolfsbane Potion

 When a wizard turns into a werewolf, they lose control of themselves.
 Not only do they turn into the creature physically, but they lose control of their minds.

 That is, of course, unless they take the Wolfsbane potion.
-When consumed at the right time, it lets the wizard turning into a werewolf maintain their mental state, even though they make the physical change.
+When consumed at the right time, it lets the wizard turn into a werewolf and maintain their mental state, even though they make the physical change.
 Instead of going on a mindless rampage, they can curl up and take a catnap until they turn back into their human selves.

 8. The Harry Potter Potion of Truth: Veritaserum